茄子视频

 Why Earn an MAT from Calvin?

 Practical experience: You won鈥檛 just be learning in a classroom鈥攜ou'll be teaching in one.
-Calvin鈥檚 MAT emphasizes field placements and student teaching, where you鈥檒l master the essentials of lesson planning, classroom management, and assessment.
-You鈥檒l graduate with a full year of real-world classroom experience.
+Through a full year of field placements, you鈥檒l master the essentials of lesson planning, classroom management, and assessment.

-Faith and ethics: At Calvin, your teaching is grounded in a Christian worldview.
-You鈥檒l explore how faith shapes education.
-You鈥檒l learn to see your teaching as an act of profound and life-changing service, built on a vision for justice and integrity.
+Faith and ethics: You鈥檒l explore how faith shapes education, recognizing teaching as an act of profound service built on a vision for justice and integrity.

 Mentorship and support: You won鈥檛 go it alone.
-Calvin鈥檚 faculty are committed to your success, offering guidance, encouragement, and career connections throughout your journey.
+Calvin鈥檚 faculty are committed to your success, offering guidance, encouragement, and career connections.

 12 months